 September 12, 2014: A senior official of the Obama administration identifies the 2001 AUMF as providing authority to retaliate against ISIS.
 The official argues that the 2002 AUMF also grants such authority, despite ISIS not existing in 2001 or 2002.

-Leaders in Congress decline to act on the request, citing concerns it may place “constraints” on military commanders.
-By now there are 4,500 U.S. troops in Iraq – up from 200 at the end of 2011.
+Leaders in Congress decline to act on the request, citing concerns it could place “constraints” on military commanders.
+By now there are 4,500 U.S. troops in Iraq, up from 200 at the end of 2011.

 The move is seen as an attempt by Saudi Arabia and its allies to counter growing Iranian influence in Yemen.
 The U.S. offers “logistical and intelligence support” for the Saudi-led action.
 Within the next year, that support reportedly grows to include munitions and airborne tankers.
 This U.S. presence occurs without authorization by Congress.

 October 25, 2016: Republican presidential candidate Donald Trump warns that enforcing no-fly zones in Syria could lead the United States into conflict with Russia and Iran — potentially leading to “World War III.”
 Trump declares that “the first thing we have to do is get rid of ISIS before we start thinking about Syria.”

-April 16, 2018: A bipartisan group of U.S. senators introduces legislation to replace both the 2001 AUMF in response to 9/11 and the 2002 Iraq AUMF with a revised AUMF aimed at Al Qaida, the Taliban, and the Islamic State in Iraq and Syria (ISIS).
+April 16, 2018: A bipartisan group of U.S. senators introduces legislation to replace both the 2001 AUMF in response to 9/11 and the 2002 Iraq AUMF with a revised AUMF aimed at al-Qaida, the Taliban, and the Islamic State in Iraq and Syria (ISIS).
 S.J.
 Res 59 is not acted on by the Senate.

-April 16, 2019: President Trump vetoes S.J.Res.
-7, a historic invocation of the War Powers Resolution by Congress against a current deployment, which passed the Senate by a vote of 54-46, and the House by a vote of 247-175.
+April 16, 2019: Trump vetoes S.J.Res.
+7, a historic invocation of the War Powers Act by Congress against a current deployment, which passed the Senate by a vote of 54-46, and the House by a vote of 247-175.
 The measure would have directed the removal of unauthorized U.S. forces from hostilities in Yemen.

-January 30, 2020: The House of Representatives votes to repeal the 2002 Iraq AUMF, by a margin of 236-166.
+January 30, 2020: The House votes 236-166 to repeal the 2002 Iraq AUMF.

 February 29, 2020: The United States and the Taliban sign an accord intended to reduce violence in Afghanistan and which provides for the withdrawal of all U.S. troops from Afghanistan by April 2021.

-September 8, 2020: President Trump announces plans to reduce U.S. troop levels in Iraq from 5,200 to 3,500, and to reduce troop levels in Afghanistan from 8,500 to between 4-5,000 by November.
+September 8, 2020: Trump announces plans to reduce U.S. troop levels in Iraq from 5,200 to 3,500, and to reduce troop levels in Afghanistan from 8,500 to between 4,000 and 5,000 by November.

-October 7, 2020: President Trump calls for the full withdrawal of American troops from Afghanistan by the end of the year.
+October 7, 2020: Trump calls for the full withdrawal of American troops from Afghanistan by the end of the year.